 Nuclear engineers direct research and development to capitalize on the energy released in nuclear reactions.
 In the Military, these engineers oversee projects that apply nuclear technology to weapons systems as well as nuclear power plants.
 They are responsible for maintaining the security of nuclear weapons, and the safety of all personnel that work with nuclear materials.

 Officers typically enter the Military after they have completed a four-year college degree; enlisted service members can transition to officer positions through a variety of pathways and earn a degree while serving.
 Learn more about becoming an officer, here.

 Nuclear engineers in the Military are given many opportunities to build upon the skills and education they bring with them to the job.
 Job training for nuclear engineers primarily consists of classroom instruction and on-the-job learning in various training environments.
 Like other officers, they complete a comprehensive training program covering responsibilities, military structure and etiquette, traditions, and leadership development.
-Depending on their specialty, job-specific training content may include:

 - Interest in concepts and principles of engineering